 In the late 13th Century the south doorway was inserted and a two-bay chancel was added.
 Later, around 1300 the south porch was added in the early Decorated style.

 During the 14th Century there were several phases of alteration and extension, all in the gradually evolving Decorated style.
 First, in 1305-08, the north aisle was re-built; glazing in three of the windows can be dated to before 1320.
-Then came the north transept about mid-century, followed by the south transept a bit later.
+Then came the transepts.
+The north transept appears from the detailing of the windows to have been completed in the 1350s whereas the south transept appears to be earlier.
+However there is a record of a donation for the north transept in 1321 so it may be that they were started at the same time but completion of the north transept was delayed because of the depression following the Black Death in 1349.

 During the later middle ages the Church was filled with enclosed chantry chapels dedicated by a variety of patrons to a variety of saints.
 As many as 16 of these occupied the transepts, aisles and parts of the nave.